 News Release from: Clackamas Co.
 Sheriff's Office

-According to the National Highway Traffic Safety Administration (NHTSA), in 2014 there were 9,967 people killed in impaired driving crashes, which amounts to 1 alcohol impaired traffic fatality every 53 minutes.
-At the national level this unfortunately still accounts for 31 percent of traffic fatalities in 2014, and is especially sad because this is a completely preventable tragedy.
+According to the National Highway Traffic Safety Administration (NHTSA), in 2014 there were 9,967 people killed as a result of impaired driving crashes.
+This staggering statistic amounts to one alcohol-impaired traffic fatality every 53 minutes.

-The men and women of the Clackamas County Sheriff's Office would like to remind citizens across Oregon that everyone can play a role in preventing impaired drivers.
-If you or those around you drink alcohol and/or consume other impairing substances, such as marijuana, please make responsible transportation plans.
-If you witness impaired driving, don't hesitate to report it to your local authorities; it may save a life.
+The Sheriff's Office reminds citizens that everyone can play a role in preventing impaired drivers.
+If you witness impaired driving, don't hesitate to report it to your local authorities -- it may save a life.

-Please enjoy your time with friends and family this upcoming holiday.
+Please enjoy your time with friends and family as spring weather begins to improve, and please drive safe and sober.

 Sergeant Brian Jensen